 - There is always the possibility that your Magic Jack is bad if it isn't recognized by the USB port.
 Try it in another computer if possible, and see if the problem disappears.

 By way of explanation, MagicTalk is another ‘flavor' of Magic Jack, one which runs on your computer with no need of an external USB dongle to operate – the software loads and runs on the computer itself.
 It never really caught on, as you had to license each computer that you wanted to use it on.
 Its use is slowly dying off, but the splash screen that re-appears (as discussed above) can be a source of confusion and aggravation to those who need to make a quick phone call – only to find Magic Jack has placed another hurdle in their path in the form of a MagicTalk splash screen in lieu of Magic Jack's normal soft phone interface.

 Update – Jan 2013

-MagicJack no longer offers the MagicTalk service, although they do offer a similar service for smartphones (Android, iPhone, iPad, and iPod, Android, or Kindle apps).
-That service is called MagicNumber, and allows you to make free calls on your smartphone’s wi-fi connection, rather than burning up plan minutes.
+MagicJack no longer offers the MagicTalk service, although they do offer a similar service for smartphone apps (Android, iPhone, iPad, and iPod).
+That service is called MagicNumber, and allows you to make free calls on your smartphone's wi-fi connection, rather than burning up plan minutes.